AI & Automation For Business Operations 9 min read Updated May 6, 2026

 How accurate is AI forecasting compared to manual planning?

-For SKUs with stable historical patterns, AI forecasting typically achieves measurably better MAPE (in our experience, typically a meaningful percentage improvement) than manual planning across a portfolio.
+For SKUs with stable historical patterns, AI forecasting can produce measurably better MAPE than manual planning across a portfolio.
 For volatile or low-volume SKUs, the gap narrows or reverses — experienced buyers often outperform models on items they know well.
 The realistic expectation is that AI handles the routine 70% of SKUs efficiently, freeing buyers to focus judgment on the strategic 30%.

 How long does it take to see results from AI forecasting?